plr108-zz/web-perf/README.md

 * CSS and JavaScript files have been minified.
 See views/css/unminified and views/js/unminified for the unminified versions.

-####The following npm packages were used in this project.
+####[npm](https://www.npmjs.com/) and the following packages were used in this project.

 * [gulp](https://www.npmjs.com/package/gulp): The stream building system.
-Please see gulpfile.js for examples of the gulp was used to execute the various npm resources used as a part of completing this project.
+Please see gulpfile.js for examples of how gulp was used to execute the various npm resources used as a part of completing this project.
-(

 * [gulp-imagemin](https://www.npmjs.com/package/gulp-imagemin): used to compress images

 * [gulp-image-resize](https://www.npmjs.com/package/gulp-image-resize): used to resize images